ebkt/River/Readme.txt

 Motorised components (one stepper motor and one peristaltic pump) are controlled via an Adafruit Motor Hat on a Raspberry Pi 3B+, with the Python scripts located in this repo.

-The first Raspberry Pi sends the tidal information over osc to another Raspberry Pi which then uses the information to make audible changes to an ambient soundscape made up of the field recordings mentioned above, in addition to some realtime synthesis, written and composed in SuperCollider.
+The first Raspberry Pi sends the tidal information over osc to another computer which uses the information to make audible changes to an ambient soundscape made up of the field recordings mentioned above, in addition to some realtime synthesis, written and composed in SuperCollider.